Self-Supervised Multimodal Learning: A Survey: Unaligned Multimodal Learning

 Explicit alignment methods are less commonly studied than their implicit correspondence counterparts, but benefit from greater interpretability of the learned correspondence.
 However, they are sensitive to the process used to generate the set $\Omega_k$ for correspondence and the validity of assumptions correspondences (one-to-one, one-to-many, etc.).

+\subsubsubsection{External Models} Explicit fine-grained input pairing can help the model learn detailed relationships between different modalities.
+In this survey, we define SSML methods as those that do not require manual annotations.
+Thus these methods may not strictly be considered self-supervised as the external models may be trained on datasets using supervision.
+However, they are included due to their ease of access through open-source communities and for completeness.

-\subsubsubsection{External Models} For visual data, object detectors (e.g., Faster R-CNN \cite{Ren2015FasterRT}) are frequently used to extract regions of interest (ROI) and the object classes.
+For visual data, object detectors (e.g., Faster R-CNN \cite{Ren2015FasterRT}) are frequently used to extract regions of interest (ROI) and the object classes.
 They can then be used to align with the corresponding parts in the other modalities.
-For image-text pretraining, extracted ROIs can be used for word-region alignment \cite{Chen2019UNITERUI, li2020unimo, wang2022vlmixer, Lu2019ViLBERTPT, Su2019VLBERTPO}, masked object classification \cite{Su2019VLBERTPO, Li2019UnicoderVLAU}, and feature regression \cite{Tan2019LXMERTLC}. {It can also be used to extract ROI from videos in every static frame at a set framerate, e.g., ActBERT \cite{Zhu2020ActBERTLG}.} For document understanding, SelfDoc \cite{Li2021SelfDocSD} extracts document object proposals and applies OCR to obtain words for each proposal.
+For image-text pretraining, extracted ROIs can be used for word-region alignment \cite{Chen2019UNITERUI, li2020unimo, wang2022vlmixer, Lu2019ViLBERTPT, Su2019VLBERTPO}, masked object classification \cite{Su2019VLBERTPO, Li2019UnicoderVLAU}, and feature regression \cite{Tan2019LXMERTLC}.
+It can also be used to extract ROI from videos in every static frame at a set framerate, e.g., ActBERT \cite{Zhu2020ActBERTLG}.
+For document understanding, SelfDoc \cite{Li2021SelfDocSD} extracts document object proposals and applies OCR to obtain words for each proposal.

 Object detectors can also be used to align unpaired data.
-U-VisualBERT \cite{Li2021UnsupervisedVP} is the first to study unpaired image-text pretraining.
-To achieve noisy alignment, a pretrained detector is used to extract the object tags from the images, which are then appended to the token embeddings with spatial coordinates.
-A masked prediction objective is then also applied to the detected tags to provide a noisy grounding signal via reconstruction. {VLMixer \cite{wang2022vlmixer} proposes to randomly wipe off some concept words in the sentence and then paste the visual patches with the same concept labels generated by detectors to obtain mixed sentences, serving as a cross-modal representation of the original sentence.} Then, masked language modeling and contrastive learning are used to learn cross-modal alignment. $\mu$-VLA~\cite{Zhou2022UnsupervisedVP} achieves effective self-supervised learning without paired data {by weakly aligning an image-text corpus with a retrieval-based method and employing multi-granular alignment pretext tasks including masked prediction, contrastive learning, and the classification of the detected object labels.}
+To achieve noisy alignment, U-VisualBERT \cite{Li2021UnsupervisedVP} uses a pretrained detector to extract the object tags from the images, which are appended to the token embeddings with spatial coordinates.
+A masked prediction objective is then also applied to the detected tags to provide a noisy grounding signal via reconstruction.
+VLMixer \cite{wang2022vlmixer} proposes to randomly wipe off some concept words in the sentence and then paste the visual patches with the same concept labels generated by detectors to obtain mixed sentences, serving as a cross-modal representation of the original sentence.
+Then, masked language modeling and contrastive learning are used to learn cross-modal alignment. $\mu$-VLA~\cite{Zhou2022UnsupervisedVP} weakly aligns an image-text corpus with a retrieval-based method and employs multi-granular alignment pretext tasks including masked prediction, contrastive learning, and the classification of the detected object labels.